 \subsection{Main Contribution}

 In this paper, we consider SMSM under an \emph{Individual Security} constraint.
 In this model, the eavesdropper is kept ignorant, in the sense of having zero mutual information, regarding each message separately (or, more generally, regarding sub sets of messages), yet may potentially obtain \emph{insignificant} information about mixtures of packets transmitted.
-Such a security model was recently used in various canonical problems, e.g., wiretap channels \cite{kobayashi2013secure}, more general broadcast channels \cite{mansour2014secrecy,chen2015individual,mansour2015individual,mansourindividual} and multiple-access channels \cite{goldenbaum2015multiple,chensecure}, and, although not specifically mentioned as such, is also related to weakly secure network coding \cite{bhattad2005weakly} and the notion of \emph{algebraic security} \cite{lima2007random,claridge2016probability}, which consider the information in linear combinations of messages.
+Such a security model was recently used in various canonical problems, e.g., wiretap channels \cite{kobayashi2013secure}, more general broadcast channels \cite{mansour2014secrecy,chen2015individual,mansour2015individual,mansourindividual} and multiple-access channels \cite{goldenbaum2015multiple,chensecure}, and, although not specifically mentioned as such, is also related to weakly secure network coding \cite{bhattad2005weakly} and the notion of \emph{algebraic security} \cite{lima2007random,claridge2017probability}, which consider the information in linear combinations of messages.
 Moreover, a related single-source problem is that of distributed storage \cite{kadhe2014weaklyNetCod,kadhe2014weakly,paunkoska2016improved}, which we also address.

 We completely characterize the rate region for individually secure MSM.
 Specifically, we show that secure communication is achievable up to the min-cut, that is, without any decrease in the rate or any message ``blow-up" by extra randomness.
 In fact, due to the individual security constraint, messages protect one another, and in the context of \Cref{fig:wiretap_Secure gossip}, one is able to send \emph{two messages from each source securely, although Eve may observe any single link}.
 In that sense, we non-trivially extend the single-source multicast results of \cite{bhattad2005weakly} and \cite{silva2009universal} to multi-source multicast, giving both linear codes as well as non-linear codes over a small field size.